 MOD J/103A6A1/13

-6 Limits applicable to protect a frequency assignment in the band 17.8-18.1 GHz (Region 2) to a receiving feeder-link space station in the fixed-satellite service (Earth-to-space) (WRC-03)
+6 Limits applicable to protect a frequency assignment in the band 17.8-18.1 GHz (Region 2) to a receiving feeder-link space station in the fixed-satellite service (Earth-to-space) or a frequency assignment in the band 14.5-14.8 GHz (all regions where the frequency assignment is not subject to the Regions 1 and 3 feeder-link Plan or List) to a receiving space station in the fixed-satellite service (Earth-to-space) (Rev.WRC-15)

-With respect to § 4.1.1 d) of Article 4, an administration is considered affected by a proposed new or modified assignment in the Regions 1 and 3 feeder-link List when the power flux-density arriving at the receiving space station of a broadcasting-satellite feeder-link in Region 2 of that administration would cause an increase in the noise temperature of the receiving feeder-link space station which exceeds the threshold value of ΔT/T corresponding to 6%, where ΔT/T is calculated in accordance with the method given in Appendix 8, except that the maximum power densities per hertz averaged over the worst 1 MHz are replaced by power densities per hertz averaged over the necessary bandwidth of the feeder-link carriers.
-(WRC-03)
+With respect to § 4.1.1 d) of Article 4, an administration is considered affected by a proposed new or modified assignment in the Regions 1 and 3 feeder-link List when the power flux-density arriving at the receiving space station of a broadcasting-satellite feeder-link in Region 2 or at the receiving space station of the fixed-satellite service uplinks not subject to the Regions 1 and 3 feeder-link Plan or List, in all regions of that administration would cause an increase in the noise temperature of the receiving space station which exceeds the threshold value of ΔT/T corresponding to 6%, where ΔT/T is calculated in accordance with the method given in Appendix 8, except that the maximum power densities per hertz averaged over the worst 1 MHz are replaced by power densities per hertz averaged over the necessary bandwidth of theuplink carriers.
+(Rev.WRC-15)

 Reasons: To determine the limits applied for protection of frequency assignments of receiving space station in the unplanned FSS in the frequency bands 14.5-14.75 GHz (Regions 1 and 2) and 14.5-14.8 GHz (Region 3) when such assignment is affected by the proposed new or modified assignment for feeder links in the Regions 1 and 3 List.
 Administration is considered to be affected if the power flux density to receiving space station in the unplanned FSS (Earth-to-space) of this administration will lead to increase of the noise temperature of the receiving station in uplink exceeding the threshold level ΔT/T of 6%.